DorFerenc/BullsAndCowsGame/README.md

 * Python 3.6 or higher
 * tkinter library
 * Matplotlib library
+* tqmd

 ## How to run the game
 * To run the game, execute the following command in the terminal: **python main.py**
 * You can also right-click on the **main.py** file and and click on **Run 'main'**

 ## How to play the game
-New game → single local player mode:
+New game → single local Human VS Computer mode:
 1. Screen will load on New Game
 2. Enter your guess entry fields using the number keys on the screen
 3. Click the "Guess" button to check your guess.